 I discovered this term—introvert hangover—when I went searching for why I sometimes felt so awful after doing something social.
 Not just parties but retreats, conferences, holiday gatherings, long days of meetings.
 Places where I either felt tempted to overindulge in socializing or couldn’t escape when I needed a break.
 Either way, the consequences remained the same.
 I made it through the day, but, whew, I paid for it later.

-Why does this happen to us?
+Why does this sometimes happen to us?
 The short version: introverts feel best from the neurotransmitter acetylcholine rather than from dopamine.
 But social events flood our brains with dopamine.
 We’re “dopamine drunk,” living like teenagers on spring break, all enthusiasm and no evaluation of the long-term consequences.

-7 Signs of an Introvert Hangover
+7 Signs of an Introvert Hangover (and, yes, this is intended to be funny not factual)

 1) You feel done with all people, everywhere, forever and ever, amen.
 Yes, including the ones you adore.
 This makes you feel like a horrible person.
 Why flee your beloved family and closest friends?
 Because you have an introvert hangover.
 Remember this: It’s not about people.
 It’s about your nervous system being overloaded by external stimulation.
 And people, including the most wonderful ones, are very stimulating.